earthly/website/blog/_posts/2023-12-21-single-expression-functions.md

 }
 ~~~

-So maybe these ideas work best when used with care, and not pushed all the way to the extremes like Ruby and Scala let you do.
-But embraced whole-heartedly but thoughtfully like Rust does.
+So maybe these ideas work best when used with care, and not pushed all the way to the extremes, but embraced whole-heartedly and thoughtfully like Rust does.

 ( Of course, there are languages that take expressions much further.
 Maybe that will be my next post.
 But I think we've covered enough for now. )

-## Expressions for the Win
+## When Less Code Speaks More

 Isn't embracing expressions powerful?
-I wanted to show how these ideas all come together.
+I encourage you to dive into these languages, experiment with the code, and see for yourself the elegance and clarity that they can bring.

 It excites me that thinking carefully about some little distinctions in programming can lead to improved ergonomics and readability.

-Of course, all these ideas are imports from fp land.
-But I like the idea that you can start with C-type language, notice that the return keyword is often redundant, and pull on that thread until you can assign expressions directly to function signatures.
+I like the idea that you can start with C-type language, notice that the return keyword is often redundant, and pull on that thread until you can assign expressions directly to function signatures.

 I love that programming language concepts can be well thought out, generative, and combinable.
 It makes me feel like I'm using a finely crafted tool where how everything fits together has been deeply thought out.

-I get, though, that people disagree with me.
-My opinions here are my own, and some here at Earthly even disagree with me about leaning into expressions.
-But as they say, even though this is the Earthly corporate blog, the opinions expressed are mine and not necessarily those of my employer.